jamesdh/kompromat/README.md

 #### Creating a Yandex account

-1. Using a recent version of Google Chrome, go to https://yandex.ru
+1. Using Google Chrome, go to https://yandex.ru
 2. On the right side of the address bar you should see a small translation icon.
 Click it and select "English".
 The page should largely be visible in English now.
 3. Click "Log in" in the upper right corner.